tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 ### `tinycomments_edit_comment`

-The Comments plugin uses the conversation `tinycomments_edit_comment` function to edit a comment.
+The Comments plugin uses the `tinycomments_edit_comment` function to edit a comment.

-The `tinycomments_edit_comment` function allows updating or changing original comments and returns via the `done` callback once successful.
+The `tinycomments_edit_comment` function allows updating or changing existing comments and returns via the `done` callback once successful.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_edit_comment` function is given a request (req) object as the first parameter, which has these fields: